quentin-aslan/time-tracker/README.md

 - **Task Start**: When a task is started for the first time, the [startTaskTimer]() function is called.
 This function sets the `startDateTime` to the current timestamp and marks the task as started.

-- **Task Progress**: As the task progresses, the `getTimeSpend` function calculates the time spent on the task.
+- **Task Progress**: As the task progresses, the `getTimeSpendInMs` function calculates the time spent on the task.
 This function takes into account whether the task is currently in a break or not.

 - **Breaks**: Breaks can be started and stopped using the `startBreakTimer` and `stopBreakTimer` functions.
 These functions update the `startDateBreakTime`, `endDateBreakTime`, and `totalTimeBreak` fields in the timeSpendData object.